 The Arbor Champions should be responsible for clearly communicating to their wider team what will change once you have moved over to Arbor.

 Changing your MIS is an exciting time for everyone involved.
-It is the result of months of hard work, time and effort.
+It is the result of months of hard work, time and effort and there is no need to wait until Arbor is Live to start promoting it.

 As well as the above, some schools have written blogs on how changing MIS will help them to achieve their longer-term strategic goals - such as being solely on the cloud.